Benefits - Christopher Newport University

 Benefits

 Selecting your benefits is a very important and personal decision.
-We are available to assist you in providing information on the benefits available to you.
-If you have questions or would like to set up an appointment contact us at (757) 594–7145.
+The Benefits Team is available to assist you in providing information on the benefits options available to you.
+We just ask that you schedule an appointment by calling 757-594-7145.

 ADA Accommodations